wwillems/wwillems.github.com/_posts/2014-12-23-angular-exploration-sliding-puzzle.md

 {% include JB/setup %}

 Back in the eighties I used to be a big fan of the <a href="http://nl.wikipedia.org/wiki/De_IQ-Kwis">IQ-Kwis</a>, a quiz on Belgian television.
 The contestants had to answer knowledge questions and at the end of the show solve a word puzzle.
-Because of AngularJS gaining traction I wanted to familiarize myself with Angular by starting a little project implementing this word puzzle.
+Because of AngularJS gaining traction I wanted to familiarize myself with Angular by starting a little project (I decided to name the project "Swiped") implementing this word puzzle.

 But while doing so I thought it would be nice to store puzzles' high scores as well and thought of exploring some cloud technology and use mongodb, express, rest and nodejs to implement the backend.